<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 happy young romantic couple in love have fun on beautiful beach at beautiful summer day

-However, more recently, there has been an increasing trend towards working in retirement.
-No matter your situation, working in retirement can provide a variety of benefits.
+However, more recently, there has been a growing trend towards working in retirement.
+In many situations, working in retirement can provide a variety of benefits.

 Financial benefits of working in retirement

-If you started saving late, or lost some of your investments in market downturns, working in retirement can help you fill in the gaps.
+If you started saving late, or lost some of your investments in market downturns, working in retirement may help you fill in the gaps.

 Working in retirement can also help you meet your day-to-day financial requirements.
 Expenses in retirement can actually unexpectedly increase, and the cost of living in the United States continues to rise.
 By working in retirement, you may be able to keep these expenses down, especially if your employer offers benefits like health care coverage.